Dress code

 Tailcoat, black waistcoat, white bow tie, no pocket handkerchief, black socks, black shoes (not patent leather).
 No orders of merits, no gloves, no wristwatch.
 Alternative: dark suit.
 Doctoral hat (if doctor).

 Tailcoat, white waistcoat, white bow tie, no pocket handkerchief, black socks, black shoes.
 Change into patent leather shoes possible.
 No orders of merits, no gloves, no wristwatch.
-Alternative: dark suit.
+Alternative: dark suit or traditional costume.

 The Ceremonial Conferment of Doctoral Degrees is a formal event and therefore a specific dress code is required.
 Below you will find a few clarifications.